SagarRaghuvanshi31/Linux/README.md

 - **Go back from all** <br>

-this command is use to go back to the main page
+Run this command to go back to the main page
 ```
 cd
 ```
 - **Add the data in file** <br>

-this command is use to add data in a file
+Run this command to add data in a file

 cat = concatenate <br>
 abc = file name <br>